Honors & Awards

 Bryant also visited Kansas State and Minnesota, and had numerous other offers including Indiana, Kansas, Missouri, Northwestern, Syracuse and Vanderbilt.

-Bryant was born on Oct.
+Tre was born on Oct.
 6, 1997, and is the son of Laondria Crawford and Tracey Bryant.
-He is majoring in community health and wellness.
+He is majoring in ethnic studies.
 He earned a spot on the Tom Osborne and Brook Berringer Citizenship Teams in 2017.
 He volunteered his time with Uplifting Athletes, Husker Heroes and local hospital visits.